EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

 \end{proposition} The above result confirms that the rejection rate of the classifier $\hat{h}_{\varepsilon^{\ell}}^{\ell}$ is indeed of the right order.
 However, this result suggests that the head $\ell$ might reject more data than it should (by a proportion of order $C/\sqrt{N}$ which is not suitable from the budget perspective.
 In order to solve this issue, it is sufficient to impose a smaller rate of rejection.
 More precisely, if we replace $\varepsilon^{\ell}$ by $\tilde{\varepsilon}^{\ell} = \varepsilon^{\ell} + C/\sqrt{N}$ when we run our algorithm, we force the rejection rate to be less than $1-\varepsilon^{\ell}$.
 From our numerical study, we observed that $C= \varepsilon^{\ell}$ leads to good results in order to ensure the budget limitation. \begin{remark} Our methodology, applicable for semi-supervised learning, capitalizes on both labeled and unlabeled data, making it ideal when acquiring labels is costly.
 If only labeled data is available, we advise splitting the dataset, facilitating budget control theoretically. \end{remark}

-\begin{remark} The result in Proposition~\ref{propo:EmpiricalRejectionRate} is valid when $M>2$ with the assumption that previous heads did not reject data.
-In a dynamic inference process, we need to adjust the rejection rate at the level of the head $\ell$ based on the rejection rates of the earlier heads.
+\begin{remark} The result in Proposition~\ref{propo:EmpiricalRejectionRate} is valid when $M>2$ only in the situations where the sets of classified instances by all heads are disjoint, meaning that each image is rejected by all heads but one.
+Since this is unlikely in practice, we need to adjust the rejection rate at the level of the head $\ell$ based on the rejection rates of the earlier heads.
 We will elaborate on this in Section~\ref{subsec:rejectoptionmulti}. \end{remark}